Understanding Abdominal Aortic Aneurysm

 You may have been told that you have an aneurysm.
 This is when a weakened part of a blood vessel expands like a balloon.
 An aneurysm in the main blood vessel in your stomach area is called an abdominal aortic aneurysm (AAA).

 AAA usually causes no symptoms.
-It is often found when tests (such as an x-ray, MRI, or CT scan) are done for an unrelated problem.
-Or your doctor may find it while feeling your stomach during a routine exam.
+It is often found when tests (such as an X-ray, MRI, or CT scan) are done for an unrelated problem.
+Or your healthcare provider may find it while feeling your stomach during a routine exam.

 These things increase your chances of having AAA:

 Surgery can be done to remove an aneurysm.
-Your doctor will weigh the chances that the aneurysm will burst against the risks of surgery.
+Your healthcare provider will weigh the chances that the aneurysm will burst against the risks of treatment.
 Because a small aneurysm is not likely to burst, it may be watched for a while.
 When it reaches a certain size, you may have surgery to replace that section of your aorta.